abhaydmathur/Wyrd/readme.md

 ### Commands:
 #### show
-Returns the list of possible words in the current context from the dictionary.
+Returns the list of possible words in the current context from the vocabulary.
 #### stop
 Checks whether a word has been formed; scores accordingly
 #### exit()